timunkulus/FingerprintAuthenticatorWebsite/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.

-## Development server
+## Installation

 Make sure you have Node.js and npm installed.
+Then run:

 - `git clone https://github.com/timunkulus/cdfingerprintauth-website.git`
 - `npm install -g @angular/cli`
 - `cd cdfingerprintauth-website`
+- `npm install'

+## Development server

 - Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding